 Techniques

 At the conclusion of the MIDL rotation the fellow is expected to have a working understanding of the following processes as they apply to molecular infectious disease testing.
-This is accomplished through routine meetings with the rotation faculty, engagement with the diagnostic management team (DMT) meetings, rotations throught the MIDL benches, and independent reading.
+This is accomplished through routine meetings with the rotation faculty, engagement with the diagnostic management team (DMT) meetings, rotations through the MIDL benches, and independent reading.
 Additional objectives may be included by the rotation faculty and will be communicated to the fellow via email.

 Preferred and suboptimal specimen types, collection devices, and containers